 Cooktop Buying Guide

-Choosing a cooktop can be a complicated process with many brands, designs and features to consider.
-Kitchen layouts, number of people in the household, and design style are all factors in the decision making process.
-Please use this handy buyer's guide from Goedeker's to educate yourself on all the different choices we have to offer when purchasing a new cook top.
+Choosing a cooktop can be a complicated process when there are so many brands, features, and designs to consider.
+Kitchen layouts, number of people in the household, and design style are all factors in the decision-making process.
+This handy buyer's guide from Goedeker's can be used to better educate yourself on all the different choices you have when purchasing a new cooktop.

 Types of Cooktops: